LEARNING THE ROPES AND

 You will receive more information regarding Orientation in the mail and via e-mail letting you know when you can begin to sign up for Orientation.
 This information will provide you with more in-depth information related to the Orientation program you will attend.

-Orientation Dates for students starting classes summer or fall 2014 are as follows:
+Orientation dates for students starting classes Fall 2019 are as follows:

 New Student Orientation for First-Year Students